SimJunYou/CS2113T-TP-UG/UG.md

 2. Then, simply press the Enter key to execute it.

 **Outcome:**
-ra.VI saves all data and exits.
+ra.VI saves all data and says goodbye to you before shutting down!

 |Example Commands|Expected Output|
 |--------------|--------------|